Anto2Anto/Eufoury/README.md

 ABOUT:

-The application is been created for processing audio files of the *.wav format.
+The application is been created for processing audio files of the WAV format.

 One separated frequency band can be deleted from the audio file.